Paving costs explained.

-- Plus, the selection of a cement grade can also effect the cost, durability and life of the installation.
+- Cement has various grades and the selection of cement grade can also effect the durability and life of the installation.

-- River sand and plaster sand are used for bedding the paving and the grouting.
+- River sand and plaster sand is used for bedding the paving and the grouting.
 River sand is also used in the edgebeam or also know as the perimeter brick.

-- Compaction equipment is critical in the installation as the area to be paved needs to be leveled and compacted to the correct density to ensure that the installation is level.
+- Compaction equipment is critical in the installation as the area to be paved.
+The surface area needs to be leveled and compacted to the correct density to ensure that the installation is level.
 Correct compaction ensures that there will not be areas that sink and create waves in the paving.